 On September 16, 2011, the Corporation announced that it had obtained an Ad Referendum for the Licença Instalação ("AR LI") from the State of Minas Gerais thereby enabling it to begin construction.
 Subsequently, on October 18, 2011, the Corporation announced that COPAM, a committee of local citizens tasked with reviewing such permits, decided to carry out additional reviews of the technical documentation supporting the Project and requested that construction activities not be carried out until their review was completed and the LI granted.
 As a result, the Corporation suspended its construction activities until the review and discussions with the various representatives from COPAM were completed.
 On November 21, 2011, a meeting of the COPAM representatives was held and MRDM was granted the LI, thereby allowing it to proceed with the construction of the Project.
-As a result of the delay in obtaining the LI, it is now anticipated by the Corporation that RDM would commence production in the second half of 2013.
+As a result of the delay in obtaining the LI, RDM production was rescheduled to commence in the second half of 2013.
 The third license, the Licença Operação ("LO"), is granted at the end of the construction period.

 On October 5, 2011, the Corporation announced that it would enter into a committed arrangement with Macquarie Bank Limited ("Macquarie Bank") for a Project Loan Facility (the "Facility") and associated currency and commodity price protection facilities to fund the construction and development of RDM.
 On December 14, 2011, the Board of Directors of the Corporation approved the construction and development of the Project.
 Concurrently, the Corporation and Macquarie Bank agreed to enter into final documentation for a Facility of \$80 million.
 In conjunction with this decision, the Corporation, through Macquarie Bank, also entered into price protection programs in the form of currency swaps for RDM's estimated capital expentitures ("Capex") at R\$1.90 to \$1.00 and estimated operating expenditures ("Opex") at R\$1.983 to \$1.00 as well as a gold price protection program (consisting of forward sales) for a total of 216,600 ounces of gold (approximately 26% of the open-pit reserves) at a price of \$1,600 per ounce.
 In October 2012, Macquarie Bank agreed to increase its Facility from \$80 million to \$90 million.
 The Facility documentation was finalized on January 11, 2013.
-As of the date of this MD&A, the Corporation has drawn down \$45 million against the Facility.
-The first draw down of \$25 million occurred on February 1, 2013 and \$10 million was drawn on each of March 20, 2013 and April 22, 2013, respectively.
-The remaining \$45 million is expected to be drawn over the next few months as required.
-Of the \$90 million Facility, the last \$25 million can only be drawn by the Corporation after complying with certain filing and reporting conditions.
+As of the date of this MD&A, all of the amounts available to the Corporation under the terms of the Facility have been drawn down.